GVSumanth1/Fraud-Detection-System-for-Online-Transactions/README.md

   streamlit run app.py

 ## What I learned
--Handling imbalanced datasets is critical in fraud detection -Tree-based models like XGBoost and LightGBM are best for complex tabular data -Feature importance helps in understanding fraud indicators -Building a small app interface makes the project more practical
+- Handling **imbalanced datasets** is critical in fraud detection
+- Tree-based models like **XGBoost and LightGBM** are best for complex tabular data
+- **Feature importance** helps in understanding fraud indicators
+- Building a small **app interface** makes the project more practical